-Applicants must meet the definition of an Early Stage Investigator (ESI) at the time of submission application.
-An ESI is a new investigator (defined as a PD/PI who has not competed successfully for a significant NIH independent research award) who is within 10 years of completing his/her terminal research degree or end of post-graduate clinical training.
-See the Office of Extramural Research website for a complete list of NIH awards that do not disqualify a PD/PI as a new investigator and for frequently asked questions about the NIH Early Stage Investigator (ESI) Policy.
+Applicants must meet the definition of an Early Stage Investigator (ESI) at the time of application submission.
+An ESI is a new investigator (defined as a PD/PI who has not competed successfully for a significant NIH independent research award) who is within 10 years of completing their terminal research degree or end of post-graduate clinical training.
+See the Office of Extramural Research website for a complete list of NIH awards that do not disqualify a PD/PI as a new investigator and for frequently asked questions about the NIH ESI Policy.

 An extension to the 10-year period may be granted under certain circumstances (e.g., childbirth, family care responsibilities, clinical loan repayment requirements, disability or illness, natural or other disaster, etc.).
-An online video tutorial is available for more information.
 It may take several weeks for the review process for the request, so applicants should plan accordingly.
 Note: If an applicant is not identified as an ESI in the eRA Commons, it may result in the application not being reviewed.
 Applicants are responsible for reviewing and/or updating their degree information in their eRA Commons account in a timely fashion.

-Applicants may submit or have an NIH R01 or other equivalent grant application pending concurrently with their NIH Director’s New Innovator Award application if it does not overlap substantially with their New Innovator Award application.
-However, if that pending grant becomes active prior to the NIH Director’s New Innovator Award, the applicant is no longer eligible to receive the New Innovator Award.
+Applicants may submit or have an NIH R01 or other grant application pending concurrently with their NIH Director’s New Innovator Award application if it does not overlap substantially with their New Innovator Award application.
+However, if that pending grant becomes active prior to the New Innovator Award, and the grant mechanism is not on the list of smaller NIH grants and awards that maintain ESI status, the applicant is no longer eligible to receive the New Innovator Award.

 Awardees are required to commit at least three person-months (25%) of their research effort each year to activities supported by the New Innovator Award.

 For more details regarding eligibility requirements, see FAQs on the New Innovator website.